MewX/mewx.github.io/_posts/2021-03-28-worst-ebook-reader-platform-contendo-jp.md

 These books teach Japanese in a _new system_ obviously, mainly focusing on teaching the verbs more practically which are said to be the most difficult part in learning Japanese.
-The author is 海老原 峰子, who is a Japanese educator teaching in Singapore.
+The author is Minoko Ebihara (海老原 峰子), who is a Japanese educator teaching in Singapore.

 ### Looking for sample pages and purchase